Open plan: Homes

 Many pre-industrial homes were huts that consisted of a single room, but this was usually small.
-Already in the Middle Ages, however, there were some single-room hearth-heated hall houses, for example in England, that were large enough so they could develop into multi-room houses.
-Multi-room houses however didn't become popular until later when the country industrialized, as a result of which more people could afford them.
+Already in the Middle Ages, however, there were some single-room hearth-heated hall houses, shop houses, and Inn houses with rent employed owner-occupants.
+For example in pre-plague London England.
+After the plague owners of houses in London added rooms.
+These rooms began to be labeled with a name and a furnishing practice.

-In the 1880s, small public rooms of the home with specific functions began to be replaced by larger rooms that fulfilled multiple uses, but kitchens, bedrooms, and bathrooms remained enclosed private spaces.
+In the 1880s middle class suburban houses for families replaced small public rooms of the home with specific functions with larger rooms that fulfilled multiple uses.
+Walls were abolished or replaced with archways that had glass doors or sliding doors.
+But kitchens, bedrooms, and bathrooms remained enclosed private spaces.
 Larger rooms were made possible by advances in centralized heating that allowed larger spaces to be kept at comfortable temperatures.

 Frank Lloyd Wright was one of the early advocates for open plan design in houses, expanding on the ideas of Charles and Henry Greene and shingle style architecture.
 Wright's designs were based on a centralized kitchen open to other public spaces of the home where the housewife could be "more hostess 'officio', operating in gracious relation to her home, instead of being a kitchen mechanic behind closed doors."
 Not having a dividing wall between the kitchen and a combined living-dining room became more popular especially in the United States in the 1970s.

-A home with this type of layout has one or more large, open rooms that function as multiple rooms within a single living space.
-The most common design is a great room that combines the kitchen, dining room, and living room into one shared space.
-Such floor plans usually work well in homes with a smaller area, while larger homes have more leeway to work with when integrating great rooms into a floor plan.
-The removal of interior walls increases views and allows sunlight from windows in the exterior walls to spread throughout the house.

 In the late 2010s, the open plan design became less common.
 Complaints about open plan designs include that they make it more difficult for different people to engage in different activities and make it difficult to hide clutter or a dirty kitchen.
 Walls are useful to contain noise and smells and to provide privacy, and small rooms are more efficient to heat and cool (especially when kitchen appliances are in use).
 A follow-on trend among relatively wealthy homeowners is to build a second "mess kitchen" where the actual activity of food preparation takes place, while entertaining happens in a clean kitchen that is part of the open concept space.